inseq-team/inseq/README.md

 - 🚀 Feature attribution of sequence generation for most `ForConditionalGeneration` (encoder-decoder) and `ForCausalLM` (decoder-only) models from 🤗 Transformers

-- 🚀 Support for single and batched attribution using multiple gradient-based feature attribution methods from [Captum](https://captum.ai/docs/introduction)
+- 🚀 Support for single and batched attribution using multiple gradient-based and perturbation-based feature attribution methods from [Captum](https://captum.ai/docs/introduction)

 - 🚀 Support for basic single-layer and layer-aggregation attention attribution methods with one or multiple aggregated heads.

-- 🚀 Post-hoc aggregation of feature attribution maps via `Aggregator` classes.
+- 🚀 Post-processing of attribution maps via `Aggregator` classes.

 - 🚀 Attribution visualization in notebooks, browser and command line.